arpsch/xm/README.md

 # xm
-a simple Company usecase
+a simple Company usecase.
+The server listens on :8080

-1. MongoDb is run in  container
+1. MongoDb is run in a container
    a. to launch mongodb container run docker compose up -d
 2. run the main server (xm company)
+   a. go mod tidy
-   a. go build
+   b. go build
    b. ./xm
+3. test
+   a. go test ./...